 The Vanderbilt’s summer cottage, the Breakers house or the Rose Cliff and Chepstow inspired in Versailles are just a few you can’t miss.

 When the sun comes down, New Yorkers walk the elevated path along the ocean known as the Cliff Walk and enjoy some of the most beautiful sunsets.
-Being coastal town, it’s the place where to eat seafood: crabs, fresh lobster and shrimp are a must-order!
+Being a coastal town, it’s the place where to eat seafood: crabs, fresh lobster, and shrimp are a must-order!

-Washington DC is much more than the country’s political centre; it’s a hot destination in terms of culture, things to see and do and food to eat.
-Close to the Big Apple, it gives New Yorkers the perfect excuse for some serious tourist exploration while visiting New Jersey, Delaware and Maryland on the way.
+Washington DC is much more than the country’s political center; it’s a hot destination in terms of culture, things to see and do, and food to eat.
+Close to the Big Apple, it gives New Yorkers the perfect excuse for some serious tourist exploration while visiting New Jersey, Delaware, and Maryland on the way.

-The Capitol, the White House and the Senate are the must-sees of your trip.
+The Capitol, the White House, and the Senate are the must-sees of your trip.
 The Smithsonian Museum is a cultural institution you cannot miss as well.
-It has an impressive collection of works of art, historic and cultural artifacts that are worth checking out.
-The National Air and Space Museum, the National Zoo and the National Museum of Natural History are also very interesting museums that New Yorkers enjoy visiting.
+It has an impressive collection of works of art, and historic and cultural artifacts that are worth checking out.
+The National Air and Space Museum, the National Zoo, and the National Museum of Natural History are also very interesting museums that New Yorkers enjoy visiting.

 Washington DC is one of the most popular cities to visit from NYC.
 New Yorkers like visiting the monuments built in commemoration of different Presidents, wars or the Pentagon.
 They are always dazzled by the sunset at the Lincoln Memorial or the paintings by Monet at the National Gallery of Art!